Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 08:05 Well, very, very cool.

-08:09 I think that the GIL has been vanquished, but we are now in the epoch of free-threaded Python.
+08:13 We are now in the epoch of free-threaded Python.

 08:22 Okay.

-08:22 So Simon Wilson, one of his today I learned is trying out free threaded Python on macOS.
+08:22 So Simon Wilson, one of his Today I Learned, is trying out free-threaded Python on macOS.

-08:28 Could be others as well, but you can just go to, this is interesting.
+08:30 But you can just go to, this is interesting.

-08:32 I didn't realize that you would be able to get free threaded Python this way from the pep.
+08:32 I didn't realize that you would be able to get free-threaded Python this way from the PEP.

 08:36 It's like, you've got to get a special build of it.